Our Services

 If no court order exists regarding parentage, there is no way to enforce visitation or child support claims.
 Obtaining a court order early is in the best interest of the child and both parents in the long run.

-You need a court order first.
+You need a court order to move out of Illinois with a child if you are unmarried.
 Even if there is no existing parentage order or custody order in place, you need permission from the court to take a child out of state.
 (Note that if the other parent OKs the travel out of state, and it is a vacation for example, an order is probably not needed).

-That is the recent decision by the Illinois Supreme Court in Fisher v.
-Waldrop, 2006 WL 1029682 (Ill.
-2006).
-The Court decided in that case that even in a case involving unmarried parents, the parent seeking to remove the child must request permission from the court and must prove that the move will benefit the child (see my other post below for more on removal).
+The Illinois Supreme Court in Fisher v.
+Waldrop , 2006 WL 1029682 (Ill.
+2006) ruled on this issue.
+The Court decided in that case that even in a case involving unmarried parents, the parent seeking to remove the child must request permission from the court and must prove that the move will benefit the child.

-Do not assume that you can take your child out of state in any case -- get an order first.
+Do not assume that you can take your child out of state in any case -- get a court order first.
 Removal of a child from the state without an order may be a crime and result in civil penalties as well.
-Even if the other parent says he or she does not care what happens, get a court order.
+Even if the other parent says he or she does not care or agrees to a move out of state, get a court order.